alex-windett/alex-windett.github.io/_posts/2017-04-03-render-conf-part-2.markdown

 2. The authors / developers
 3. The applications the software runs on
 4. The theorists or market leaders (i.e the "...but Facebook use it" syndrome).

+In one form or another I have been following these points thrugh progressive enhancement, even if it is being made to use legacy frameworks.

 React with node alongside a legacy backend
 --
-This all sounded a bit confusing to me, but ended to only understanding it, but also very well implement by [Ben Ilegbodu]().
+This all sounded a bit confusing to me, but ended up not only understanding it, but also seeing a very well implement example by [Ben Ilegbodu]().

 One of the downsides fo using React with modern web apps is the need for SEO optimisation and Open Graph tags.
 However, Google a reducing this annoyance are have started allowing JS to be indexed.

-Past projects have gave me first hand frustration with dealing with either compromising with legacy backends or the time needed to learn a new language / framework - something apparently Eventbrite wen though as well, but overcame.
+Past projects gave me first hand frustration with dealing with either uncompromising legacy backends or the lack of time needed to learn a new language / framework - something apparently Eventbrite went though as well, but overcame.
 The dev ops and front end team compromised by using their current Django backend and a small Node server.
 The Node server acted purely to render React components while the Django server posted to a URL that would return HTML.

+example request and response:
 {% highlight shell %}
   REQUEST:
   - URL endpoint